src-bin/substrate-docs/www/src-bin.com/substrate/manual/substrate-filesystem-hierarchy.md

     - **<code><em>domain</em></code>**
         - **`global`**
             - **`main.tf`**
-              A blank slate, ready for you to add your global Terraform resources.
+              A blank slate, where you can add your global Terraform resources.
 (Managed by `substrate create-account`.)
             - **`substrate.tf`**
               A reference to `modules/substrate/global`, which makes `module.substrate.tags` work in this module.
 (Managed by `substrate create-account`.)
             - **`versions.tf`**